IkarosKappler/tswebpack/README.md

 Axios, Bootstrap, Three, Paperjs, Twojs, TweenMax, ...), because they might be used by other code fragments too which are not bundled here.

-The solution for this is: code chunking.
+The solution for this is: code splitting.

-Add this to the `optimization` part:
+To obtain that just add this snippet to the `optimization` part of your webpack config:
 ```json5
 optimization {
     // ...